How to cool down a hot car faster than you can say 'ouch'

 Do This When You're Ready to Drive Off

 - Stash a spray bottle of water in the car.
 Yep, it's going to be warm, but it doesn't matter.
-Simply spritz the water on the hot dashboard, console, steering wheel, belt buckles, etc. and the condensation from the water will instantly make those surfaces cooler.
+Simply spritz the water on the hot dashboard, console, steering wheel, belt buckles, etc. to make those hot surfaces cooler.

 - Open the windows and blast the AC.
 Leave the windows open for a few minutes, even after you drive off, to force out the hot air.